Skip to content

 The cast?

 Good news: Pedro Pascal and Bella Ramsey will respectively return as series protagonists Joel and Ellie.
-Bad news: that’s all we know for now.

 Where can I watch season 2?

-As is the case with the first season, The Last of Us will premiere in the U.S. on HBO.
+As is the case with the first season, The Last of Us will premiere in the US on HBO.
 For UK viewers, it’s likely that it’ll continue to air on Sky Atlantic and NOW TV.

 Will there be a season 3?